-Ballot Issue 2C Imposition of Oil and Gas Pollution Tax
+City of Boulder Ballot Issue 2C Imposition of Oil and Gas Pollution Tax

-SHALL CITY OF BOULDER TAXES BE INCREASED \$0 IN 2019 AND BY WHATEVER AMOUNTS ARE GENERATED ANNUALLY THEREAFTER THROUGH THE IMPOSITION OF AN OIL AND GAS POLLUTION TAX AT THE RATE OF UP TO \$6.90 PER BARREL OF OIL AND UP TO \$0.88 PER THOUSAND CUBIC FEET OF NATURAL GAS FOR OIL OR GAS EXTRACTED WITHIN THE BOULDER CITY LIMITS COMMENCING JANUARY 1, 2019.
-AND SHALL REVENUE FROM THE TAX BE USED TO FUND COSTS ASSOCIATED WITH OIL AND GAS EXTRACTION IN THE CITY OF BOULDER AND WITH THE REMAINDER USED BY THE GENERAL FUND AND SHALL ALL EARNINGS THEREON (REGARDLESS OF AMOUNT) CONSTITUTE A VOTER APPROVED REVENUE CHANGE, AND AN EXCEPTION TO THE REVENUE AND SPENDING LIMITS OF ARTICLE X, SECTION 20 OF THE COLORADO CONSTITUTION?
+SHALL CITY OF BOULDER TAXES BE INCREASED \$0 IN 2019 AND BY WHATEVER AMOUNTS ARE GENERATED ANNUALLY THEREAFTER THROUGH THE IMPOSITION OF AN OIL AND GAS POLLUTION TAX AT THE RATE OF UP TO \$6.90 PER BARREL OF OIL AND UP TO \$0.88 PER THOUSAND CUBIC FEET OF NATURAL GAS FOR OIL OR GAS EXTRACTED WITHIN THE BOULDER CITY LIMITS COMMENCING JANUARY 1, 2019, AND SHALL REVENUE FROM THE TAX BE USED TO FUND COSTS ASSOCIATED WITH OIL AND GAS EXTRACTION IN THE CITY OF BOULDER AND WITH THE REMAINDER USED BY THE GENERAL FUND AND SHALL ALL EARNINGS THEREON (REGARDLESS OF AMOUNT) CONSTITUTE A VOTER APPROVED REVENUE CHANGE, AND AN EXCEPTION TO THE REVENUE AND SPENDING LIMITS OF ARTICLE X, SECTION 20 OF THE COLORADO CONSTITUTION?

-The proposal, referred to voters by City Council, would impose a tax upon oil and gas extracted within the city limits beginning January 1, 2019, if and when such oil and gas extraction would occur.
+The proposal, referred to voters by City Council, would impose tax upon oil and gas extracted within the city limits beginning January 1, 2019, if and when such oil and gas extraction would ever occur.
 (None occurs now.)
-Any revenue generated by these taxes would be used to pay for costs to the City associated with oil and gas extraction in the City with any remainder going to the City's General Fund.
+Tax rate would be \$6.90 per barrel of oil, and up to \$0.88 per thousand cubic feet of natural gas.
+Proposal 2C specifies that any revenue generated by these taxes would be used to pay for costs to the City associated with oil and gas extraction in the City with any remainder going to the City's General Fund.
 The income and expenditure from these taxes would be exempt from TABOR limits.

-While the City recently reinstated its moratorium on certain oil and gas development within city limits, considerable concern remains in the community about potential oil and gas development within the city limits, which can cause health problems, harm to the environment, degradation of natural resources, overtaxing of the safety net, and damage to buildings, farms and infrastructure.
+While the City of Boulder recently reinstated its moratorium effective on certain oil and gas development within the city limits, there is considerable concern in the community about potential oil and gas development within the city limits which can cause health problems, harm to the environment, degradation of natural resources, overtaxing of the safety net, and damage to buildings, farms and infrastructure.
 Existing taxes and fees are not adequate to pay for remediation of such damages.
-Recent accidents in Colorado where oil and gas extraction occurs have alerted municipalities to the need for industry accountability.
-Lafayette is asking voters to approve similar taxes.
+Recent accidents in areas where oil and gas extraction occur in Colorado have alerted municipalities to the need for accountability.
+The city of Lafayette, Colorado, is asking voters to approve taxes on oil and gas extraction.

-1. Oil and gas developers should pay local taxes toward repair of damages to the areas in which they operate because local governments usually pay remediation costs-of drinking and ground water contamination, damage to homes and farms, degradation of the environment, and increase in such illnesses as asthma and cancer.

-- 2. Current local and state taxes and fees on oil and gas extraction are not adequate to pay for possible harm. - 3.
+- 1. Oil and gas developers should pay local taxes toward repair of damages to the areas in which they operate because local governments usually pay remediation costs-of drinking and ground water contamination, damage to homes and farms, degradation of the environment, and increase in such illnesses as asthma and cancer. - 2.
+Current local and state taxes and fees on oil and gas extraction are not adequate to pay for possible harm, leaving local citizens exposed to paying much of the cost of remediation. - 3.
 Boulder should be able to control its ability to tax and spend if the citizens approve of it. - 4.
 Precedent for payments from oil and gas developers exists in the 2013 Boulder County Oil and Gas Road Deterioration and Roadway Safety Fee, designed to recoup the incremental costs to the County transportation system resulting from the impacts of oil and gas development.